Investigation Manual

 • Ensure you have consent to share

-• Do not share third party information
+• Do not share information from or about third parties

 • Do not share personal data the complainant is not entitled to see